 Monitor ORG-HM117-RIPE and AS210295 RIPE DB entries for contact or organisational changes; watch BGP collectors for any announcements from AS210295; search for PeeringDB, website, or corporate registration links to Matlschweiger.

-No independent public verification of his employer or affiliated organisation; no job title, professional biography, company register entry, or media coverage; no BGP observation data or PeeringDB record; the object type of ORG-HM117-RIPE (person vs. organisation) is unconfirmed.
+No independent public verification of his employer or affiliated organisation; no job title, professional biography, company register entry, or media coverage; no BGP observation data or PeeringDB record; the entity type of ORG-HM117-RIPE (person vs. organisation) is unconfirmed.

 Sources